 Do ceilings need priming?

-Yes — ceilings absorb paint even more than walls.
-Without primer you’ll see patches and uneven sheen.
+Yes — ceilings take in paint even more than walls.
+Without primer you will get patches and uneven sheen.

 Which primer should I choose?

-It depends on the surface.
-The technician selects on site — it’s part of the service.
+That depends on the surface.
+The technician chooses it on site — it’s included in the service.

 Can I prime and paint on the same day?

-Yes, if using acrylic primer that dries in 2 hours.
-Stain-blocking primer requires longer.
+Yes, if you’re using acrylic primer that dries in 2 hours.
+Stain-blocking primer needs more time.

 Who does the work

-Priming is done by painters experienced in surface preparation.
-We cover all of Warsaw.
-Message or call — we’ll match the primer to your surface and estimate the time needed.
+Priming is carried out by painters with hands-on experience in surface prep.
+We work across all of Warsaw.
+Send a message or call — we’ll choose the right primer for your surface and tell you how much time the job will take.